 Please ask the athlete if they have previously participated in a SOLCIOE screenings.
-We want to ensure that the athletes do not obtain all their eye care from our screening.
-Remind them that this is not a complete eye exam and that they still need to see their own eye care practitioner.
+There are several reasons to ask this question.
+First. we want to ensure that the athletes do notobtain all their eye care from our screening.
+We do not provide a comprehensive eye care and want to ensure that the athlete realizes that they should have a dilated exam.
+Remind them thatthis is not a complete eye exam and that they still need to see their own eye care practitioner.
+Second, we want to make sure we not want to provide glasses more than once a year unless they have lost or broke them.